paruljain/canister/README.md

 Routes
 ------
 A route is the text after the server name and optional port number, and before any query string in web browser address.
 For example in the address http://myserver.mydomain.com:8000/images/getimage?name=cat.jpg, the route is /images/getimage.
 Each Canister Handler is wired to a specific route.
-The route specification is a .Net regular Expression.
+The route specification is a PowerShell *-match* operator Regular Expression.
 Thus '^/' will match all routes.
 If multiple Handlers match the route specification, only the first will be executed.
 Thus the order of Handlers is significant.
 The best practice is to start with Handlers with most specific Route, with the last one handling '^/'.

 Methods
 -------